spcourse/progbg/submit/c13-eratosthenes/index.md

 - Double-check that your programs are correct by running checkpy one last time.

+- Make sure you paid attention to the grading aspects for this module: [aspects](/aspects/module1)

 - You may submit and re-submit without limit up until the deadline.
 However, each time you submit, you need to submit all problems at once.

 - In case of problems submitting, ask your teacher or send an e-mail to <progbg@uva.nl>.

+- **Make sure that you write with whom you collaborated, both in the comments of your assignment and the text field below.**

+With whom did you collaborate on this assignment?

+<textarea name="form[1]" rows="1" required=""></textarea>